3 Lucid Dreaming Experiences That Helped Me to Grow Spiritually

 I got very much interested and excited about this idea from the lucid dreaming problem solving methods that Andrew Holecek teaches in his dream sculpting program.

 This does not mean that you are actually meeting those figures; our subconscious mind is so powerful that it has all the answers to our questions, but meeting such figures is a technique that allows us to receive information from our subconscious mind.
 However, I don’t deny the possibility of communicating with the higher power in dreams either.

-Usually, I always fly or try to fly first whenever I become lucid (I don’t know why I do that), but in this dream I was already flying which in turn made me aware that I was dreaming and luckily I also remembered my intention, so I just decreed that I want to meet Buddha.
+Usually, I try to fly in my dreams whenever I become lucid (I don’t know why I do that), but in this dream, I was already flying which in turn made me aware that I was dreaming and luckily I also remembered my intention, so I just decreed that I want to meet Buddha.

 Here’s the interesting conversation that I had with this dream figure: – (I wrote this in my dream journal in as much detail I was able to recall, I have modified it a little here to make it simple)

 Saint spoke in a low mesmerizing voice “I suppose you are here to ask some questions.”

 I remember very well how much nervous I was as I replied “Yes, Master!”